French Defence, Winawer Variation: 1.e4 e6 2.d4...... 4.e5

 History and Notable Players

 It arises from the French Defense: Winawer Variation.
-Among the most prolific practitioners on the White side are Joseph G Gallagher (57 games), Janis Klovans (56 games), Nigel D Short (54 games).
-On the Black side, notable exponents include Ivan Farago (153 games), Wolfgang Uhlmann (139 games), Rafael A Vaganian (118 games).
+Among the most prolific White practitioners are Joseph G Gallagher (57 games), Janis Klovans (56 games), Nigel D Short (54 games).
+Black-side regulars include Ivan Farago (153 games), Wolfgang Uhlmann (139 games), Rafael A Vaganian (118 games).

 Main Lines and Variations